 VDOT and PWCSA review will occur at time of Final Site Plan.
+Staff has several outstanding comments that are anticipated to be addressed prior to the public hearing.

 A Certificate of Appropriateness (COA) has been approved by the Architecture Review Board (ARB) for the exterior elevations of the service station.
-A separate zoning permit / certificate may be necessary for signage amended through the SUP process once the accompanying ZTA and comprehensive sign package are approved.
+A separate zoning permit / certificate will be necessary for signage amended through the SUP process once the accompanying ZTA and comprehensive sign package are approved.